rairprotocol/dev-dapp-season1/Season 1 Tasks/4. Akash Deploy/README.md

 24. After you have been verified, you can terminate your deployment since its no good when its not functional.
 On the navigation bar click "Deployments"
    <img src="https://github.com/rairprotocol/dev-dapp-season1/blob/main/devdapp-assets/Season%201%20Tasks/4.%20Akash%20Deploy/24.png" width="25%"/>
 25. You'll see your new deployment.
-On the far right click "..." and then delete your deployment.
+On the far right click "..." and then close your deployment.
    <img src="https://github.com/rairprotocol/dev-dapp-season1/blob/main/devdapp-assets/Season%201%20Tasks/4.%20Akash%20Deploy/25.png" width="75%"/>

 Congratulations!
 You now know how to deploy on Akash!
 This was just a taste of things to come.
 In a later task you will create a full deployment and have a chance to modify the code to create your own dApp.
 Continue to the next task to learn how to deploy your own smart contracts to the Etherum Network.